devdcores/Java-Data-Structures/README.md

 # Java-Data-Structures

-Implementing Data Structues and Alrorithms in Java locally and Pushing here.
+Implementing Data Structues and Algorithms in Java locally and Pushing here.

 Implemented Data Structures